Christian Life Communities

 Mission: CLC supports us in our efforts to live what we believe, to put the Gospel values into action.
 Explore issues of faith and justice while actively participating in a variety of service opportunities.

-How often do groups meet?
-Small groups meet once a week, for an hour.
+Small groups of 6-10 people meet once a week, for an hour.
 People usually hang out afterwards with snacks etc.-- .optional for all you busy folks!